This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Place large cast-iron skillet on stovetop over medium heat.
 When pan is warm, add 2 tablespoons avocado oil and continue heating pan until oil is hot and shimmery.

 - When oil is hot, place seasoned chicken breasts in skillet.
 Sear chicken 3 to 4 minutes or until opaque, then flip chicken over and sear on other side 3 minutes.
-Note: if chicken begins to smoke, burn, or stick to pan, add more oil as needed.

 - Once chicken is opaque on both sides, transfer chicken to large plate and set aside.
 Return skillet to medium heat.
 Do not drain or wipe out skillet.

 - Add 1 ½ tablespoons minced fresh garlic to pan.
-Stir to incorporate then sauté garlic approximately 60 seconds or until fragrant.
+Stir to incorporate, then sauté garlic approximately 60 seconds or until fragrant.

-- When garlic is fragrant, add ½ cup chicken broth and stir to incorporate, scraping bottom of pan to loosen any bits of chicken or garlic that may have stuck to skillet.
+- When garlic is fragrant, add ¼ cup chicken broth and stir to incorporate, scraping bottom of pan to loosen any bits of chicken or garlic that may have stuck to skillet.

 Approximate Information for One Serving